VallenDraa/social-media-next-js/README.md

 ## Todo

-Reminder to me: before coding a feature _PLEASE WRITE UNIT TESTS!_ and to code the features in a _UNIDIRECTIONAL MANNER!_
+Reminder to me: before coding a feature _PLEASE WRITE TESTS WHEN NEEDED!_ and to code the features in a _UNIDIRECTIONAL MANNER!_

 1. Auth
    a.
-Register []
+Register [x]
    b.
-Login []
+Login [x]
 2. Users
    a.
 Logged in user profile []
    b.
 User change password []